Dimev/shadertoy-to-unreal-engine/README.md

 To put it simply, shaders are small programs that run on the GPU, and can affect what the final image looks like.
 Shadertoy runs a shader for each pixel on the screen (This is known as the fragment shader).

-Unreal instead uses Materials, which uses a visual representation.
-Under the hood this gets converted to a shader.
+Unreal instead uses Materials, which uses a visual way to make shaders Under the hood this gets converted to a shader.
 Note that unreal (and all other game engines) also have a vertex shader.